-Does the cumulative effect of a change in accounting principle affect OCI?
+How does a change in accounting principle affect OCI?

 Interpretive response: A cumulative-effect adjustment presents the historical effects of a change in accounting principle without affecting the financial results in the period in which the change is first reflected.
 Therefore, we do not believe it is appropriate to include the cumulative effect of the accounting change as a component of OCI in the period of the change.
+Instead, the adjustment should be made to opening retained earnings at the beginning of the earliest period presented.